-This book, published in 2011, shares first-hand honest and compelling testimony about family life in the aftermath of a workplace tragedy.
+This book shares first-hand honest and compelling testimony about family life in the aftermath of a workplace tragedy.
 Readers will find lessons learned from survivors, tales of personal courage and love, challenges and heart-warming triumphs.

 We have published Forget Me Not to show Canadians the human stories behind the workplace statistics.
 Each chapter in this book will bring you inside a families’ life, after an injury or fatality or the diagnosis of an occupational disease.
 These families are the unsung heroes that will move heaven and earth to make this world a safer place by sharing their most private thoughts and by their actions.
 You can read this book randomly by chapter or read it from cover to cover.
 Although each story is unique, they all share the same thread – every one of these workplace tragedies and the resulting losses, were preventable.